llegoff/Pi400VGA/overlays/readme.md

 ### patch recalbox 8

-copy recalboxrgbdual.ko and recalboxrgbdual-thirdparty.dtbo in fat32 partition in overlays folder
+copy recalboxrgbdual.ko and recalboxrgbdual-thirdparty.dtbo in the overlays folder of the fat32 partition

 ssh recalbox